hardisgroupcom/sfdx-hardis/README.md

 Process again the selection of the items that you want to publish to upper level

 ```
-Process again the selection of the items that you want to publish to upper level

 USAGE
   $ sfdx hardis:work:resetselection [-d] [-u <string>] [--apiversion <string>] [--json] [--loglevel
   trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]